 - Distract yourself w/other activities

-Many resolutions involve establishing habits, so learn strategies at Make Good Habits Easy, and Bad Habits Hard.
+Many resolutions involve changing or establishing habits.
+Get habit trackers and learn strategies for habits at Make Good Habits Easy, and Bad Habits Hard.